 Video of the Day

-But what exactly does a good hiking shirt, vest or jacket entail?
 We chatted with a hiker and physical therapist (who treats and trains hikers) to give you the full scoop on the best hiking shirts for men and women — and what to look for when you buy.
+We selected our products based on their criteria, including:

 1. Best T-Shirt: Patagonia Capilene Cool Trail Shirt

-A lightweight tee is a hiking clothes essential, according to Melissa Garcia, DPT, CSCS, a Washington-based physical therapist who works with hikers and recreationally hikes, herself.
-Unlike cotton (which absorb moisture and stay damp), this shirt's moisture-wicking fabric help pull sweat away from your body.
+A lightweight tee is a hiking clothes essential, according to Melissa Garcia, DPT, CSCS, a Washington-based physical therapist who works with hikers and recreationally hikes herself.
+Unlike cotton (which absorbs moisture and stays damp), this shirt's moisture-wicking fabric help pull sweat away from your body.

 Another bonus?
 The tag-less design on this men's and women's hiking shirt helps prevent unwanted chafing and irritation, which can get particularly annoying during long treks.